 2. Encourage Word Of Mouth Referrals

-Online platforms and review services are key to generating word of mouth referrals.
+Online platforms and review services are key to generating word-of-mouth referrals.
 You may have to go out of your way to remind parents that testimonials are what your business is built on.
-That could include keeping later hours than other providers, giving small gifts once a week or encouraging children to make a personalized drawing for their parents.
+That could include keeping later hours than other providers, giving small gifts once a week, or encouraging children to make personalized drawings for their parents.
 But your efforts will ultimately be well paid off.
 These are conversation starters.
-And conversation is what helps you stand out.
+And the conversation is what helps you stand out.

 3. Use Social Media To Your Advantage

 Believe it or not, many small child care providers have yet to consider promoting their services through social media.
 If you happen to be one of them, you cannot afford to lose this opportunity!
 Naturally, the more popular platforms like Facebook or Twitter are high profile.
 But more popular also means more populated.
 And it’s not always easy to stand out on high-traffic sites.